Recruitment and Interim

 Baxter Thompson Associates have successfully recruited many candidates for various businesses over the past 20 years.
 Our qualifications and credentials are based on a history of proven successful methods and results.

-We use Reconnaissance for IT® specifically to conduct a survey and construct an analysis of your IT function first – using it to better understand your business so we can help you evaluate where you are on the journey.
+We use SDBP® specifically to conduct a survey and construct an analysis of your IT function first – using it to better understand your business so we can help you evaluate where you are on the journey.
 We also use it to define a role specific for your business.
 And finally, we use it to profile and assess potential candidates for the Partnering role.

 PROFILING CANDIDATES TO FIND THE IDEAL PARTNER